DIGYXL/venom/README.md

 ## Background

- While escalating network privileges in a target network, we landed on many production Linux systems running exotic distros and architectures.
-We wanted to set up persistence on these systems, but our arsenal of tools and techniques did not work.
+While escalating network privileges we landed on many production systems running exotic distros and architectures.
+We wanted to set up persistence, but our arsenal of tools and techniques did not work.
 Additionally, some of the target systems were running EDR.

-These were production systems, so we did not want to install packages and needed a C2 agent that would run without dependencies.
-The systems had Python3 installed, so we created Venom C2, a dependency‑free Python3 C2 agent that just works.
+These were production systems, so we did not want to install packages.
+We needed a C2 agent that would run without dependencies.
+The systems had Python3 installed, so I created Venom C2 mid-engagement; a dependency‑free Python3 C2 agent that just works.

 We didn't want to use off‑the‑shelf C2 agents because of the risk that they could result in detection by the blue team.
-Unique code is king for bypassing modern day EDRs.
+_Unique code is king for bypassing modern day EDRs_

 Since there were many systems, we automated unique obfuscation, naming, filesystem placement, different network callback domains, and unique network path requests per agent.